-- Building Regulations: will be required if, above 4m in height from ground, over 30 sq.m floor space, or open plan with house
+- Building Regulations: will be required if, above 4m in height from ground, over 30 sq.m floor space, open plan with house or mainly solid roof.

 Once you have decided upon the design and specifications for you conservatory, the following are the building work considerations, which will cost the same, whether the frame material be PVC, Aluminium, or any type of Timber.

 - Access: Is there good access to the site, or does it have to go through the house, up or down steps, or on a first or higher floor?